wombleton/gitlaw-nz/acts/R/Remuneration Authority Act 1977.md

     *   (a) to consider and determine the following matters:

-        *   (i) the salaries and allowances of members of the House of Representatives, being the salaries and allowances required to be fixed by the Authority pursuant to the [Civil List Act 1979][58]:
+        *   (i) the salaries and allowances of members of the House of Representatives, being the salaries and allowances required to be fixed by the Authority pursuant to the [Members of Parliament (Remuneration and Services) Act 2013][58]:

         *   (ii) \[Repealed\]